AMP3000/bayesian-gp-yield_curve-modeling/README.md

 pip install numpy pandas matplotlib mplcyberpunk datetime scipy sklearn
 ```

-Clone this repository
+- Clone this repository
-Run through notebook cells to reproduce the analysis and plots
+- Run through notebook cells to reproduce the analysis and plots

 ## Research Connection

-This project was completed as a part of a Research for Undergraduates Program (REU).
+This project was completed as a part of a Research for Undergraduates (REU) Program.
 A research paper was written alongside the code to formalize the methodology and findings.

 🔗 [Research Paper](https://drive.google.com/file/d/1cYeYV2rkz7CBj5UKULra5SL2RA-PPwyO/view)